 - Have a drawer or a place in the baby's room for some of his or her toys.

 Things you can do for the older child:

 - Bathe the new baby and older child at the same time if older child doesn't object.

 - Assess the needs of the older child and plan to meet those needs before caring for the new baby.

 Undress your baby, talk about the different parts and functions of the body -- using correct terminology.
 Curiosity often can be satisfied by direct observation.
-Let your older child touch the baby as you emphasize "gently."
+Show your older child how to gently touch the baby’s face, head or hands.
 Use the words "don't touch" as little as possible.

 - Tell your child that sometimes moms don't feel well during pregnancy.
 During those times and while mom is in the hospital, dad and the older child may develop an even closer relationship.
 Take advantage of the developing relationship and encourage it.